 What is my registration fee for?

-Registration fees are used to pay expenses such as permits, food and, well, lot's of Gatorade!
-After expenses, a portion of the proceeds go to area charities related to cycling and club sponsors.
+While we try to keep 'em low, registration fees are per-rider, used to pay club expenses such as insurance, permits, snacks, food and essential energy drink.
+After expenses, a portion of the proceeds go to area charities and club sponsors.

 How do I register a group of cyclists?